Visit Geelong & the Bellarine

 Fact: This region is home to some of Australia's best regional dining.
 If you wanted to prove us wrong, you definitely should not try IGNI (you really should), the place that's ignited Geelong's dining scene.
-Inverleigh is hot on its heels thanks to Matt Dempsey's Inverleigh Cellar and Kitchen – his Tulip in Geelong also impresses.
+Hot on its heels is The Greek Customs House, raising the stakes for waterfront dining and leaving everyone wanting more.

-Further proof is found beyond Geelong at a cluster of tantalising winery restaurants – Jack Rabbit Restaurant, Oakdene Vineyards Restaurant, The Shed Restaurant at Terindah Estate and the Vue Grand Hotel.
+Further proof is found beyond Geelong at a cluster of tantalising winery restaurants – Jack Rabbit Restaurant, Oakdene Vineyards Restaurant, The Shed Restaurant at Terindah Estate and Provenance Wines.

 Reason 2: Too cool for school

 The best part about Geelong's manufacturing past is that the converted industrial spaces are perfect for hip cafes, bars, restaurants, accommodation and galleries.
-The old tech school is now the swish Devlin Apartments accommodation, while the former woollen mills are now milling with bright young things enjoying the ales at Little Creatures Brewery and White Rabbit Brewery & Barrel Hall.
+The old tech school is now swish apartments, while the former woollen mills are now milling with ale lovers at Little Creatures Brewery and White Rabbit Brewery & Barrel Hall.
 On the Barwon River, the Old Paper Mills is now a bustling art and culture precinct, and Boom Gallery occupies another wool mill.

 Reason 3: Laneway culture comes to the Big G

-If Melbourne's laneway culture was kickstarted by hyped cafes, bars and boutiques, then Geelong is on its way.
-Little Malop Street is the new 'it' address, home to Coffee Cartel, Geelong Cellar Door and Armageddon Cake.
-And it ain't hip if there's no fried chicken, so give thanks for the Hot Chicken Project.
+Geelong's Little Malop Street is the new 'it' address, home to coffee spots, cellar doors and hip food joints.
 Bringing it to Little Malop is the always-buzzing Pakington Street, where you'll find King of the Castle, Zigfrids Dining Hall & Bar and Geelong Fresh Foods.

 Reason 4: Life's a beach